The Penpot interface has three main areas: the Dashboard, the Workspace and the View mode. Lets take a look at their

-- Handoff: At the Handoff you can get design specifications such as object properties, measurements and distances.
+- Inspect: At the Inspect mode you can get design specifications such as object properties, measurements and distances.
 You can also get code snippets for styles (currently CSS only but more coming) and SVG markup.
-More about Handoff
+More about Inspect

 - Interactions settings: Select whether to highlight interactions active areas on click, all the time or not at all.
 More about interaction settings